Artificial cranial deformation: Eurasia

 Legendary Iranian king Rostam, depicted in this 7th-century CE mural at Panjikent, Sogdia, with an elongated skull in the fashion of the Alchon Huns.

+The earliest known cases of artificial headshaping in Eurasia were brought to light in the sites such as Ganj Dareh, in western Iran, and are dated to the 8th millenium BCE.
+These altered skulls were the result of tight bandages applied around the person's head during infancy.
+It is debated whether the resulting deformation was the intended result, or a byproduct of child-rearing techniques.

+Artificial headshaping becomes widespread in the Near East during the Ubaid Period, and is attested in modern-day Turkey, Iraq and Iran.
+It has been proposed that, within this context, headbinding can denote sociocultural or ethnic affiliation.
+However, the limited data available from Ubaid-period burial complexes and the absence of written sources makes it difficult to ascertain why exactly cranial modification was practiced in this context.

-In the Old World, the practice of cranial deformation was brought to Bactria and Sogdiana by the Yuezhi, a tribe that created the Kushan Empire.
+The practice was introduced in Bactria and Sogdiana by the Yuezhi, a tribe that created the Kushan Empire.
 Men with such skulls are depicted in various surviving sculptures and friezes of that time, such as the Kushan prince of Khalchayan.

 Elongated skull of a young woman, probably an Alan.

 Alchon kings are generally recognized by their elongated skulls, a result of artificial skull deformation.
 Archaeologist Cameron Petrie wrote that "The depictions of elongated heads suggest that the Alchon kings engaged in skull modification, which was also practised by the Hun groups that appeared in Europe."
 The elongated skulls appear clearly in most portraits of rulers in the coinage of the Alchon Huns, and most visibly on the coinage of Khingila.
 These elongated skulls, which they obviously displayed with pride, distinguished them from other peoples, such as their predecessors the Kidarites.
 On their coins, the spectacular skulls came to replace the Sasanian crowns which had been current in the region's coinage.
 This practice is also known among other peoples of the steppes, particularly the Huns, and as far as Europe, where it was introduced by the Huns themselves.

 In the Pontic steppe and the rest of Europe the Huns, including the Proto-Bulgarians, are also known to have practiced similar cranial deformation, as were the Alans.

 In Late Antiquity (300–600 CE), the East Germanic tribes who were ruled by the Huns—the Gepids, Ostrogoths, Heruli, Rugii, and Burgundians—adopted this custom.
 Among the Lombards, the Burgundians, and the Thuringians, this custom seems to have comprised women only.

+In 5th century Pannonia, as the region progressively left the Roman sphere of influence, artificially modified skulls become more frequent in the archaeological record.
+These are interpreted as a sign of the arrival of external groups in the region, most likely Huns.

 In western Germanic tribes, artificial skull deformations have rarely been found.